malenehj/MLOps_g22_2024/reports/README.md

 > Answer:

 Student s237246 (Malene) was in charge of setting up the initial training and prediction code, the initial version of the FastAPI app, writing the initial dockerfile to be used in deployment, and final deployment of the model using Cloud Run.

+Student s232532 (Eszter) was in charge of processing and handling the data, setting up DVC for our data, building docker files, (trying to) build docker images on a VM Instance, training our model with various attributes and setting up a GVC bucket for it.

 All members contributed to the code by assisting each other in debugging, and all members contributed to writing the report.